GMC-DRL/MetaBox/README.md

 	* `draw_cost`: The cost change for the agent facing different runs for different problems and save it to `MyLogDir/train/MyAgent/runName/pic/problem_name_cost.png`.
 	* `draw_average_cost`: It will plot the average cost of the agent against all problems and save it to `MyLogDir/train/MyAgent/runName/pic/all_problem_cost.png`.
 	* `draw_return`: The return value from the agent training process will be plotted and saved to `MyLogDir/train/MyAgent/runName/pic/return.png`.

-Note that the `runName` is automatically generated by `RELOPS` based on the run time and benchmark suites for distinguishment.

 __TODO__ make sure if need add examples pictures or not